keymanapp/help.keyman.com/developer/videos/index.md

 # Keyman Developer Features

-These videos give a walkthrough on some improvements to Keyman Developer
+These videos give a walkthrough on some improvements to Keyman Developer.

 ### Keyman Developer 15